Biometris/statgenSTA/cran-comments.md

     Suggests or Enhances not in mainstream repositories: asreml

-    - First submission of the package
+    - First submission of the package.

     - asreml is a commercial R package that is used as one of three alternatives for modeling data.

   * checking package dependencies ...
 NOTE
     Package suggested but not available for checking: 'asreml'